 TorchedUp

-Given the LoRA branch y_lora = (alpha/r) * x @ A.T @ B.T, compute the gradients of the loss w.r.t.
+The LoRA branch routes x through a down-projection A and up-projection B with a constant alpha/r scale (see the math reference).
+Compute the gradients of the loss w.r.t.
 A and B (the only trainable matrices — W is frozen).

 Signature: def lora_backward(x: np.ndarray, A: np.ndarray, B: np.ndarray, dL_dy: np.ndarray, alpha: float, r: int) -> tuple